tjfinney/ANTTV.code/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# ANTTV
+# ANTTV code

 <!-- badges: start -->
 <!-- badges: end -->

-ANTTV is a package of *R* programs for analysing data on New Testament textual variation.
+*ANTTV code* is a package of *R* programs for analysing data on New Testament textual variation.
 [How to discover textual groups](https://www.tfinney.net/Groups/index.xhtml) provides an introduction to the techniques involved.